sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

  * SWSS changes:
    + port_rates.lua

-     ##### Enhance to collect and compute the BER on each ports at one sec interval.
-This is the same as the existing port stats collection rate.
+     ##### Enhance to collect and compute the BER on each ports at same port state collection interval.
+It is current at 1 second.

      ##### - Access the counter_db for counters for SAI_PORT_STAT_IF_IN_FEC_CORRECTED_BITS & SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES
      ##### - Access to the appl_db to compute the actual serdes speed of the ports and its number of lanes